ioquatix/yaml-spec/spec/spec.md

 ### #.
 Presentation Stream

-A YAML _presentation_ is a [stream] of Unicode characters making use of [styles], [scalar content formats], [comments], [directives] and other [presentation details] to [present] a YAML [serialization] in a human readable way.
+A YAML _presentation_ is a [stream] of Unicode characters making use of of [styles], [scalar content formats], [comments], [directives] and other [presentation details] to [present] a YAML [serialization] in a human readable way.